How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Hawks travel to face the Magic on Thursday at 9:30 PM ET.
+The Thunder travel to face the Warriors on Thursday at 10:00 PM ET.

 How to Watch